High Cholesterol Raises Your Risk for Heart Disease and Stroke

 Your total cholesterol is a blend of the three.
 A higher total means a greater risk for heart disease.
 The aim of treatment is to boost HDL while lowering LDL and triglycerides.

 Confused about what your cholesterol numbers mean?
-Those with average risk of heart disease should aim for these levels:
+The Centers for Disease Control and Prevention says those who are healthy and have an average risk of heart disease should aim for these levels:

 • Triglycerides: Less than 150 mg/dL